f4exb/sdrangel/Readme.md

   - `/opt/sdrangel/bin/sdrangel`

 **&#9888;** The udev rules are not set by the package installation so you will have to set it manually in order to be able to access the various SDR hardware.
 The `udev-rules` folder contains the rules file and the `install.sh` script that you can run as sudo to install all rules files.
 You may also adapt the script to copy only the required files.

+<h3>Ubuntu 18.04</h2>

+The default CPU governor is now `powersave` which exhibits excessive CPU usage when running SDRangel.
+In the case of benchmarking and maybe high throughput usage it is recommended to switch to `performance` before running SDRangel by running the command: `sudo cpupower frequency-set --governor performance`.
+You can turn it back to `powersave` any time by running: `sudo cpupower frequency-set --governor powersave`.
+It is normal that with a lower CPU frequency the relative CPU usage rises for the same actual load.
+If not impairing operation this is normal and overall beneficial for heat and power consumption.

 <h2>Windows distribution</h2>